mwszekely/preact-prop-helpers/README.md

 * [`useMergedProps`](#useMergedProps): Merges two or more sets of props together.
 Can handle `class` & `className`, `style`, `ref`, `children`, and all event handlers.
 * `useRefElement`: Access the `Element` that rendered these props.
-* `useManagedChildren`: Low-level hook that is effectively the concept of `Context` but reversed for child to parent communication.
+* `useManagedChildren`: Low-level hook that represents reversed `Context`: child to parent communication.
 Query the status of managed children and be notified when they change.
 * `useListNavigationComplete`: Create a composite component that only has a single tab stop among its many children.
 Combines the following hooks, and wraps them all up with `useManagedChildren` at the end:
     * `useListNavigation`: Combines the following hooks: (does not call `useManagedChildren`)
         * `useRovingTabIndex`: Only one child among all children is tabbable at any given moment